The Future of AI in Procurement:

 Current State

-We’ve seen a significant evolution in the thinking around gen AI in a short amount of time.
+We’ve seen a significant evolution in the thinking around generative AI in a short amount of time.
 Topics business leaders now regularly debate include how quickly it will be deployed, the expected business impact, the ethical considerations, and the implications for humans and society at large.
 But few companies report experiencing a bottom-line boost from AI: a recent study found that only 15 percent of respondents were seeing a meaningful impact of Gen AI on their company’s earnings before interest and taxes.¹

 As business leaders gain more experience with AI, they’re becoming more realistic and less susceptible to hype.
 This is not unlike major technological breakthroughs of the past: there’s an inevitable adoption curve that takes time to build awareness of technology’s potential, evaluate different approaches, and start to experiment with select opportunities.
 This process ultimately leads them to make more informed decisions about where to commit meaningful investment for practical applications.

-If history is any precedent, then the adoption curve gen AI should follow is a similar path, albeit on an accelerated timeframe.
-As you think about your own company’s journey toward leveraging gen AI in procurement, we believe it’s important to keep four rules of thumb in mind as you proceed into the future, so as not to stray too far afield and ensure gen AI is a genuine value-add for your organization:
+If history is any precedent, then the adoption curve generative AI should follow is a similar path, albeit on an accelerated timeframe.
+As you think about your own company’s journey toward leveraging generative AI in procurement, we believe it’s important to keep four rules of thumb in mind as you proceed into the future, so as not to stray too far afield and ensure gen AI is a genuine value-add for your organization:

-1. Use Gen AI where it’s differentiated
+1. Use Generative AI where it’s differentiated

 As you look to develop use cases for deploying gen AI, consider where the technology has capabilities that are differentiated from what we humans can do best.
 For example, gen AI insights are based on what’s happened in the past, so the technology can recognize patterns and flag insights as it looks at new data sets.
 At least at this point, humans are still better at dealing with new issues or exceptions that draw on a wider range of experiences than large language models have been trained in.
 Combining the strengths of humans and gen AI engines will get the best out of all your resources.